Clear Expectations for Leaders

 When was the last time you reinforced one of your expectations?

-We often “set it and forget it.”
-But unreinforced expectations drift.
-Like a plane 1° off course, you’ll miss your target by miles over time.
+We often set it and forget it.
+Unreinforced expectations drift.
+Like a plane one degree off course, you will miss your target by miles over time.

 Every day without reinforcement could mean: